w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

-# Trace context HTTP headers format
+# Trace context HTTP headers

 This section describes the representation and propagation of the distributed trace context through its HTTP headers `traceparent` and `tracestate`.

-## Relationship between the headers
+## Semantic

-The `traceparent` header represents the incoming request into a tracing system in a common format.
+The `traceparent` header represents an incoming request into a participating component in a common format.
 The `tracestate` header includes the parent in a potentially vendor-specific format.

+## Example
-For example, a client traced in the congo system adds the following headers to an outbound HTTP request.
+A client traced in the congo system adds the following headers to an outbound HTTP request.

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01